-Group Supervision
+Group Supervision & Reflecting Team

-Residents are involved in Reflecting Team on a biweekly basis, typically involving three students as well as a minimum of one supervising doctoral-level psychologist who has been registered for five or more years.
+Residents are involved in Reflecting Team on a biweekly basis, typically involving three students as well as a minimum of one supervising doctoral-level psychologist.
 These sessions can take a variety of forms, but typically involve having one member of the group have a therapeutic encounter with their client while the rest of the group observes behind a one-way mirror or by independently attending the video session.
 Roles are exchanged and reflections by the team are given and observed by the client and therapist.
 A final exchange occurs as the client and therapist are observed while they process the reflections.
 Reflecting Teams are scheduled for two hours; one half-hour is dedicated to process and debrief the therapy session for training purposes without the client.
 This typically includes discussions about clinical impressions, case conceptualization, and options for future directions, as well as conversations about the therapist's intentions and process during the session.

-Also occurring in a bi-weekly format is general group supervision.
-During this one-hour session, the doctoral residents meet with one doctoral-level psychologist to engage in case consultation and/or discussion.
+Also occurring in a bi-weekly format is group supervision.
+During this one-hour session, the residents meet with one doctoral-level psychologist, who acts as the group supervisor for the year.
+These meetings provide residents with a chance to delve deeper into their clinical work, enhance conceptualization skills, and explore countertransference reactions.
 As in all supervision meetings at CCS, more general therapeutic, professional and ethical issues are welcomed.